annahallx127/HW4Stocks/res/SETUP-README.txt

 All dates for portfolios should be supported including holidays that are New Years or Christmas.
 If the holiday is not either of the two, the program will find the nearest market date backwards.

+However, if you want to re-balance, our program does not support re-balancing on a weekend or non market date, this is specified in the program!
+You also cannot enter any date that is before the latest transaction!

-All dates for stock methods should be supported, if it is not a valid market date, or holiday, it will find the nearest market date backwards.
+All dates for stock methods should be supported, if it is not a valid market date, for holidays such as Christmas, or New Years, it will find the nearest market date backwards.